Aliases for UBA52 Gene

 GeneCards Summary for UBA52 Gene

 UBA52 (Ubiquitin A-52 Residue Ribosomal Protein Fusion Product 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include structural constituent of ribosome.
-An important paralog of this gene is NEDD8.
+Diseases associated with UBA52 include Stomatitis and Myoclonic Epilepsy Of Lafora.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.
+An important paralog of this gene is UBB.